RunSi/DEVWKS-2601/guide/step6.md

 Ops package works.

 In production you would most likely leverage the Metaparser package in order to cater for different device communication methods as well as qualifying returned data with the Metaparser schema engine.

+The Base Ops class requires that a Metaparser object is used, therefore we shall For the purposes of

-For the purposes of this exercise will not be using the Metaparser package.
+this exercise will not be using the Metaparser package.
 Details on Metaparser can be found at - [Metaparser Package](https://pubhub.devnetcloud.com/media/pyats-packages/docs/metaparser/index.html)